Language

 • The Social Integration Program (KIIP) is a Ministry of Justice program that teaches Korean language and Korean society knowledge to foreign residents.

 • KIIP has 6 stages (0 through 5).
-Stage 5 splits into Basic (70 hours, for F-5 permanent residency) and Advanced (30 hours, for naturalization).
+Stage 5 splits into Basic (for F-5 permanent residency) and Advanced (for naturalization), with Advanced being the shorter add-on course.

 • The passing score for all KIIP evaluations is 60 out of 100.

 If your goal is F-5 permanent residency or Korean naturalization, the Social Integration Program (사회통합프로그램, commonly known as KIIP) is not optional.
-Following the 2018 amendment to the Immigration Control Act Enforcement Decree, TOPIK no longer satisfies the language requirement for F-5 applications.
-KIIP Stage 5 completion, or passing the Comprehensive Evaluation (종합평가), is the only accepted path.
+The older path of satisfying the F-5 language requirement with a TOPIK Level 4 certificate was phased out for new applicants.
+Today, KIIP Stage 5 completion, or passing the Comprehensive Evaluation (종합평가), is the accepted path.

 This guide covers the KIIP structure, how each stage works, the evaluation system, how KIIP compares to TOPIK, registration and tuition, and realistic timelines for reaching Stage 5.